All computers are improper

 All the arena’s computers are mistaken, and organizations are fumbling with fixes.
 It will take years for the difficulty to be completely sorted out.

-In the three weeks seeing that researchers discovered principal flaws in really every computer processor, issuing patches has no longer long gone smoothly.
+In the three weeks since researchers discovered principal flaws in virtually every computer processor, issuing patches has not gone smoothly.

 “It’s been a piece of a catastrophe,” stated Ellison Anne Williams, founder and CEO of protection firm Enveil.
-“The problem takes place inside the memory of the pc.
+“The problem takes place inside the memory of the PC.
 Anytime you start messing with memory, things can move incorrectly right away.
-Some of the patches coming out do surprising matters, and it takes a long-term to see how matters are going.”
+Some patches are coming out to do surprising matters, and it takes a long time to see how matters are going.”

 A bungled rollout of fixes isn’t always surprising.
-Experts say the problems will continue because the difficulty is so great and the vulnerabilities so embedded into the constructing blocks of computer systems.
+Experts say the problems will continue because the difficulty is so great and the vulnerabilities are so embedded in computer systems’ building blocks.

 What became the problem within the first vicinity?